redbrick/static-site/source/_posts/week-8-news-events-1.md

 title: 'Week 8 News & Events'
 author: polka
 date: '2013-11-17 18:09:39'
+thumbnail: week8.png
-thumbnailImage: week8.png
+banner: week8.png
-thumbnailImagePosition: right
-autoThumbnailImage: yes
 tags:
   - Helpdesk
   - irish cancer society
   - admin training
   - egm
 ---
 A normal week here at Redbrick this week.
 Our Helpdesk talk is Developing on Redbrick and our Admins will be showing you how to setup a LAMP stack using the Redbrick VMs.